Induced differential characters on nonlinear Gra{\ss}mannians: Integration of Lichnerowicz cocycles

 In particular, it follows that the extensions obtained from $\cP \rightarrow \Gr^{S}(M)$ over different connected components $\Gr_{N}^{S}(M)$ and $\Gr_{N'}^{S}(M)$ are isomorphic as soon as $N$ and $N'$ are the images of homotopic embeddings.
 Furthermore, if a submanifold $N \subseteq M$ is the image of an embedding $f \colon S \rightarrow M$ that is homotopic to a `thin' map $g \colon S \rightarrow M$ (meaning that $\int_{S}g^*\alpha =0$ for all $\alpha \in \Omega^{n-2}(M)$), then the corresponding central extension $\widehat{\Diff}_{\ex}(M,\mu)$ is trivial at the Lie algebra level.

-As \( \pi: \Emb(S, M) \to \Gr^{S}(M) \) is surjective, every extension of \( \Diff_{\ex}(M,\mu) \) that can be obtained using the nonlinear Gra\ss{}mannian can also be obtained starting from the embedding space, showing that the two approaches are essentially equivalent.
-An advantage of the construction using Gra\ss{}mannians is that the trangressed 2-form $\widetilde{\mu}$ on $\Gr^{S}(M)$ is not only closed, but also nondegenerate; in contrast to the principal circle bundle over $\Emb(S,M)$, the circle bundle over $\Gr^{S}(M)$ is thus a prequantum line bundle.
+\begin{rema}[Comparison of the constructions] As \( \pi: \Emb(S, M) \to \Gr^{S}(M) \) is surjective, every extension of \( \Diff_{\ex}(M,\mu) \) that can be obtained using the nonlinear Gra\ss{}mannian can also be obtained starting from the embedding space, showing that the two approaches are essentially equivalent.
+An advantage of the construction using Gra\ss{}mannians is that the trangressed 2-form $\widetilde{\mu}$ on $\Gr^{S}(M)$ is not only closed, but also nondegenerate; in contrast to the principal circle bundle over $\Emb(S,M)$, the circle bundle $\cP_{N}$ (with connection $\Theta_{\cP}$) over $\Gr_{N}^{S}(M)$ (with symplectic form $\tilde{\mu}$) is thus a prequantum bundle.
+Under certain conditions, the Grassmannian $\Gr_{N}^{S}(M)^{+}$ of oriented embedded submanifolds admits a formally integrable almost complex structure \cite{Brylinski, Lempert1993, LeBrun1993, Verbitsky2012, FL21}.
+In future work, we hope to use this almost complex structure in order to define a suitable polarization on the associated prequantum line bundle $\mathbb{L} = \cP_{N}\times_{\TT}\mathbb{C}$, making the step from prequantization to quantization. \end{rema}